Fermented Lemons

 Ingredients

-• Juice from 2 extra lemons (if needed)
+• Juice from 1 extra lemon (if needed)

 Directions

 • Cut the ends off the lemons (they don't ferment well).
-Then starting at one end, cut each lemon into quarters, without cutting all the way through.
+Slice each lemon into quarters—but not all the way through—so the lemon opens like a flower and stays intact at the base.

 • In a large bowl, pack the crevices of the lemons with salt.
 Fill each lemon with salt until all the salt is used up.

-• Move the lemons to a clean large jar.
-Pack the lemons in as tightly as possible.
+• Add a tablespoon of salt to the bottom of a clean wide-mouth jar.
+Pack the lemons in that jar as tightly as possible.
 Lemon juice will be released in the process.

 • Once the jar is full make sure all the lemons are submerged in lemon juice.
-If you need to, juice two lemons and add the juice to the jar.
+If you need to, juice one lemon and add the juice to the jar.

-• Once opened, store in the fridge indefinitely.
+• Once the rinds are soft and translucent, store in the fridge and use as needed.
 Rinse off any excess salt and brine before using the preserved lemons in recipes.
+Keeps for up to a year in the fridge.
 Enjoy!

 Notes